UditSax3na/BusinessCentralThings/Progress-tracking.md

 - Added validation to all the field
 - Added Purchase Quote created field
 - Created functionality to create purchase quote for all the vendors(vendor 1, vendor 2, vendor 3).
+- Created functionality so that every item will be added to its aforementioned vendors
+- Added new field indent no to identify the purchase order created for
 ---

 ## Issues